Over 1,000 Five Star Reviews

 We'll cover everything you need to know before buying a baguette cut diamond—from understanding its defining characteristics and history to evaluating cut quality and practical buying tips that help you make a confident, informed choice.

-The term "baguette diamond" refers to both the shape and the cut of a diamond.
-Named after the iconic French bread, baguette diamonds have an elongated rectangular shape with a length-to-width ratio typically ranging from 3:1 to 5:1.
-Similar to emerald and Asscher cuts, baguette diamonds feature step-cut faceting rather than brilliant-style faceting.
-The key difference between a baguette and an emerald cut is that baguettes have sharp corners, whereas emerald cuts have beveled corners.
+The term “baguette diamond” refers to both the shape and the cut of a diamond.
+Named after the iconic French bread, baguette diamonds have an elongated rectangular shape, often with a ratio ranging from 3:1 to 5:1.
+Similar to emerald and asscher cuts, baguette diamonds have step cuts rather than brilliant-style faceting.
+The difference between a baguette and an emerald diamond is that baguettes have sharp corners, whereas an emerald cut has beveled corners.

 Baguette Cut Diamonds